stackevo/spudreq/draft-trammell-spud-req.md

 based on analysis on a target set of applications to be developed on SPUD developing experience with a prototype described in
 {{I-D.hildebrand-spud-prototype}}.
-It is intended as the basis for determining the next steps to make progress in this space, including eventually chartering an working group for specific protocol engineering work.
+It is intended as the basis for determining the next steps to make progress in this space, including possibly chartering a working group for specific protocol engineering work.

 # History